taravancil/taravancil.com/content/blog/dat-leadership-changes.md

 ## Beaker's involvement

-I work on the [Beaker browser](https://beakerbrowser.com), and part of our core technology is `dat://`, a peer-to-peer protocol developed by the Dat Project, and sponsored by CSS.
+I work on the [Beaker browser](https://beakerbrowser.com), and part of our core technology is `dat://`, a peer-to-peer protocol that's developed by the Dat Project and sponsored by CSS.

 While we have no official affiliation with CSS or the Dat Project, we work